 The months ticked by, but Lena managed to graduate with her bachelor’s degree, barely passing her classes.
 She eventually told her parents about her experience with homelessness and she reconciled with them.
 She moved into their house until she got back on her feet.

-One day she saw a job posting on Catholic Charities for a volunteer coordinator.
+One day she saw a Catholic Charities’ job posting for a volunteer coordinator.
 It was her calling.
 Lena wished to serve others as that volunteer once did for her.
 Even after growing up Catholic and attending parochial school, Lena lost her faith.
-Her personal trails made her decide that God did not exist.
+Her personal trials made her decide that God did not exist.
 Yet the volunteer’s compassion and time to pray with her helped restore her faith.
-Lena said she is a Christian once again.
 In a desire to give back, she is also pursuing her doctorate in social work in June 2022 at the University of Denver.

 As a volunteer coordinator at Catholic Charities, Lena strives to live her faith and share compassion with others while enthusiastically encouraging volunteers to make a difference.